This article explains how you can set up and manage a company pension plan with Personio Payroll.

 The feature doesn't support the following:

-- Show the employee contribution on the payslip: You can't specify the employee's share of the professional pension fund contribution on payslips.
+- Display of the employee's share on the payslip: The feature does not currently cover the explicit disclosure of the employee's contribution to the professional pension fund on the payslip.
 If the employee, also known as the self-payer, pays the contribution themselves, the employee can't deduct it.
-For company payers, the share is included in the total amount.
+For corporate payers, the share is included in the total amount.

-- Other payment methods for company payers: The feature currently only covers separate payments for each employee.
+- Other payment methods for corporate payers: The feature currently only covers separate payments for each employee.
 There is no support for aggregated payments on legal entity, BBNRAS, or permanent establishment level.

 Manage contributions to professional pension funds in the employee profile